The-Marcy-Lab-School/5-0-2-private-properties-static-methods/README.md

 So far, all the methods and properties we've defined in our classes are instance methods and properties.
 This means they belong to and operate on instances of the class.
 However, there are cases where it's more appropriate to define methods/properties that are associated with the class itself rather than its instances.
 These are called static methods/properties.

 Static methods are defined using the `static` keyword before the method/property name.
 They are referenced by the class itself, not on instances of the class.

-Static properties are listed outside of the constructor:
+For example, if we had a `Circle` class with a `Circle.PI` property defined on the class itself:

 ```js
 class Circle {